Alexander Gradsky: Solo career

 Since the late '80s, Gradsky taught vocals at the Gnesin Music Academy and performed there.
 In 1987, he became a member of Union of Russian Composers.

 His collaboration with John Denver, with whom he performed the 1986 song Let us Begin..., brought him to wider international attention.
 On 16 July 1988 Gradsky performed at the San Francisco, California Golden Gate Park Bandshell as part of the American Soviet Peace Walk Concert.
 Later that evening he also played acoustic guitar and sang during the intermission (set break) at the Grateful Dead Rex Foundation Charity concert at U.C.
 Berkeley's Greek Theater.
 In 1990, he got a contract with Victor Entertainment and released two albums containing songs in Russian and English as well as Japanese romances.
 In 1999, he performed a recital at New York City's Carnegie Hall.

 In late 2009, Alexander Gradsky released a 4-CD opera adaptation of Mikhail Bulgakov's novel The Master and Margarita (Ма́стер и Маргари́та), starring Gradsky himself as Master, Woland, Yeshua and Behemoth.

-The opera also stars Nikolai Fomenko as Koroviev, Mikhail Seryshev (formerly of Master) as Ivan, and Elena Minina as Margarita, in addition to many renowned Russian singers and actors in episodic roles, including (but not limited to) Iosif Kobzon, Lyubov Kazarnovskaya, Andrei Makarevich, Alexander Rosenbaum, Arkady Arkanov, and the late Georgi Millyar (voice footage from one of his movies was used).
+The opera also stars Nikolai Fomenko as Koroviev, Mikhail Seryshev (formerly of Master) as Ivan, and Elena Minina as Margarita, in addition to many renowned Russian singers and actors in episodic roles, including (but not limited to) Iosif Kobzon, Lyubov Kazarnovskaya, Andrey Makarevich, Alexander Rosenbaum, Arkady Arkanov, and the late Georgi Millyar (voice footage from one of his movies was used).

 In his later years Gradsky positioned himself as a marginal; he was demanding of his colleagues as well as journalists.